AOL Search / AOL NetFind✓

 From 1995-1998 the AOL search was involved in several web crawlers.
 In 1995 they bought the WebCrawler and sold it in 1997.
 In 1997 they launched NetFind, in 1998 they acquired Netscape and in 1999 they partnered with Excite and started using the Inktomi crawler instead of NetFind.
 While AOL Search was renamed AOL NetFind in 1997, it was renamed AOL Search after a relaunch in 1999.
-AOL Search has been using Google since 2002.
+AOL Search has been using Google since 2002 and Bing has been used since 2016 (as of 2019).

 |Country of Origin||US America|